hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/select-generation.md

 The `<select-generation>` tag allows the developer to choose a SQL processor and to configure it.

 **Note**: Use the newer `result-set` processor that is currently supported by virtually all databases.
-This processor is scheduled to be the default processor in version 4.
+This processor will be the default processor in the next  version of HotRod.

 The `<select-generation>` tag.
 This tag is optional and defaults to the old processor.
 It must be included in the `<mybatis-spring>` tag, as in: